syncfusion/blazor-docs/src/heatmap/heatmap-chart/bubble-heatmap.md

----
-title: "Bubble HeatMap"
-component: "Heatmap"
-description: "This section describes about the bubble heatmap, its types and its key features"
----

 # Bubble heat map

 Data points represent the data source values with `Gradient` or `Fixed` colors in the heat map.